 Where does our food come from, what does it contain and how can it be prepared?
 Good information is crucial in order to learn about food and what it takes to prepare good food.

-At the 2017 World Food Summit we will explore how linking better information and gastronomy can help children and young people make better food choices.
+At the 2017 World Food Summit we will explore how linking better information, next generation solutions and gastronomy can giveurban citizens a stronger outset for making better food choices.

 AUGUST 24, 1 PM – 4 PM